tc39/proposal-source-phase-imports/README.md

 conform to the same API conventions such that code analyzing Wasm and JS can use similar checks.

+Importing a reflected module would cause that module to be preloaded and precompiled, although it would not result in recursive dependency fetching as the final resolution of the dependencies would not yet be known.

+#### Custom Instantiation & Linking

 The `instantiate` method of the `SourceTextModule` class takes a global environment record and always returns an _unlinked_ `ModuleInstance` class instance with the following interface: